-Downton Abbey fans were left jumping for joy on Friday after producers confirmed the hugely successful TV series is finally being made into a film.
+Downton Abbey fans were left jumping for joy recently after producers confirmed that the hugely successful TV series is finally being made into a film.

 Filming with the "original principal cast" will begin later this summer, according to the film's producers, with the show's creator Julian Fellowes having already penned the screenplay - he will also co-produce the film as well.
 The Book Thief's Brian Percival will direct.